badisbezz/badisbezz/README.md

   A full-service platform for home maintenance services (plumbing, electrical, cleaning, etc.)

 - 📱 **Expense Tracker**
-  A smart expense tracking app for productivity app that uses AI to organize and prioritize daily tasks.
+  An expense tracking app for productivity app to organize and prioritize daily tasks.

 ---
 <!--